VanAndelInstitute/lambdaR/README.md

   out.json
 ```

 If you want a little more detail then "OK",  you can request the log.
-However, this is returned base64 encoded, so must be decoded as follows as demonstrated by pjb on [stack overflow](https://stackoverflow.com/questions/52555724)
+However, this is returned base64 encoded, so must be decoded as follows (as demonstrated by pjb on [stack overflow](https://stackoverflow.com/questions/52555724)).

 ```
 aws lambda invoke \